Oh No! It's an Alien Invasion: Broadcast

 In the United Kingdom, it premiered on May 24, 2014 on Pop and Kix (now Pop Max).
 It also aired on ABC3 (now ABC Entertains) in Australia.
-In the United States, it used to be on Netflix, until it was removed from the streaming service on May 30, 2020.
+As of 2026, the series is currently available to watch on Amazon Prime Video.

+Awards

+Oh No!
+It's an Alien Invasion was nominated for a Canadian Screen Award in the category of "Best Writing in a Children's or Youth Program or Series" for the episodes "Unitron" and "Dan the Man".